 The subject site is zoned R4 High Density Residential under LEP 2019.
-The proposed 'residential flat building' development and 'neighbourhood shop' are permissible with consent within the zone.
+The proposed 'residential flat building' development and 'neighbourhood shop' is permissible with consent.
+The proposal satisfies LEP 2019 in this regard.

 Clause 5.4(7) of LEP 2019 requires that the retail floor area of a 'neighbourhood shop' must not exceed 100m2.
 The neighbourhood shop comprises a retail floor area of 60m2 which complies with this provision.